juno-fx/Terra-Official-Plugins/docs/repositories.md

 Bundles are YAML files that specify a collection of plugins and their configurations as well as potentially pinned versions that are known to work together.
 This allows users to install multiple related plugins at once, simplifying the installation process for complex applications or pipelines.

+### Folder Structure

+This is the general skeleton of a Terra repository.

 ```shell
 repository-name/